canonical/k8s-snap/docs/src/snap/explanation/epa.md

 -  **Monitoring and Metrics**: Kubernetes provides tools and integrations (e.g., Prometheus, Grafana) to monitor and visualise HugePages usage across the cluster.
 This helps in tracking resource utilisation and performance.
-   Metrics can include HugePages allocation, usage, and availability on each node, aiding in capacity planning and optimization.
+   Metrics can include HugePages allocation, usage and availability on each node, aiding in capacity planning and optimization.

 ## Real-time kernel